Patchwork Art from MAPS Therapist Training Program 2017

 Photo Credit: Alyssa Gursky

-Findings from the last study in a series of six Phase 2 trials of MDMA-assisted psychotherapy for treatment of posttraumatic stress disorder (PTSD) was published today in the Journal of Psychopharmacology .
-The clinical trial in Boulder, Colorado (MP-12) enrolled 28 participants suffering from chronic PTSD.
+Today the Journal of Psychopharmacology published findings from the last study in a series of six Phase 2 trials of MDMA-assisted psychotherapy for treatment of posttraumatic stress disorder (PTSD).
+The MDMA therapy clinical trial in Boulder, Colorado (MP-12) enrolled 28 participants suffering from chronic PTSD.
 Results showed that after two to three sessions of psychotherapy with active doses of MDMA (100-125 mg) PTSD symptoms were markedly reduced.
 Twelve months later most participants (76%) did not meet criteria for PTSD.

 After treatment, a great majority of our participants have reported feeling more connected to themselves and to others, more joy, more compassion, and with new skills for facing life’s challenges.Marcela Ot’alora G.